Dear Katie and Friends at City Yoga,

 I wanted to let you all know that Anastasia will be walking this weekend in the Seattle 3 Day Breast Cancer walk.
 Thank you so much to all of you who attended the three benefit classes at the studio, and to Michiko and Karen for donating their time to teach those classes.
 In all, we raised $510 through City Yogi's and Yogini's.
 And, the Karma Yoga Program was born from Anastasia's fundraising ideas.

-opening ceremonies are at Bellevue Community College on September 7th, 6:30 am, and the closing ceremonies are at Memorial Stadium at the Seattle Center on September 9th on 4:30 pm.I'm not sure if you can find out the route, but you might be able to if you go to the 3 Day website.
+If you happen to be in Seattle this weekend you can cheer her on - the opening ceremonies are at Bellevue Community College on September 7th, 6:30 am, and the closing ceremonies are at Memorial Stadium at the Seattle Center on September 9th on 4:30 pm.I'm not sure if you can find out the route, but you might be able to if you go to the 3 Day website.
 Net proceeds from the Breast Cancer 3-Days benefit Susan G. Komen for the Cure, to fund breast cancer research and community outreach, as well as the National Philanthropic Trust Breast Cancer Fund, to provide an endowment for breast cancer initiatives.